hliulab/tcrLM/README.md

 `python TCR_test.py`

 ### Testing with Docker
-You can also run our test code using Docker, which has been verified for compatibility in a Windows environment.
+You can also run our code using Docker, which has been verified for compatibility in a Windows environment.
 Start the Docker container:
 ```bash
 docker pull diaoxing359/tcrlm